Borders exist only in our heads

 That is why we have a vision.
 We would like to have a consistent, as far as possible homogeneous and multilingual avalanche forecast for the entire Alpine region.
 Identical presentation, no major differences in the use of danger levels, no man-made but only natural limits.

-And this could look as follows:
+This vision could look as follows:

 - Best possible orientation of the avalanche forecast to the needs of snow sports enthusiasts, since they make up the vast majority of avalanche victims.